Louie Walker

 Louis Walker Jr. (born July 23, 1952) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys.
 He played college football for the Colorado State Rams.

-Early years
+Early life

 Walker attended Washington Preparatory High School, where he was a two-time All-league linebacker.
 He also practiced track and swimming.

 He enrolled at West Los Angeles Junior College, where he played as a fullback and linebacker.
 He was a two-time All-conference linebacker.

 Walker transferred after his sophomore season to Colorado State University, where he was a two-year starter at linebacker.

 As a senior, he had 75 tackles (second on the team) and one interception.

 Professional career

 Dallas Cowboys

 Walker was signed as an undrafted free agent by the Dallas Cowboys after the 1974 NFL draft.
 He missed the last 3 preseason games with an injury.
 He was waived before the start of the season.
 On October 21, he was re-signed to take the place of an injured Rodrigo Barnes on the roster.
 He played in the last 8 games of the season, focusing on special teams.

 On August 6, 1975, he was traded to the San Francisco 49ers in exchange for an unspecified amount of cash.